 - protrusion of the eyeball (proptosis)

 - obvious mass.

-- Prominence of the eyes is not necessarily the result of a tumor, but could result from inflammation such as that caused by Graves' thyroid disease.
+- Prominence of the eyes is not necessarily the result of a tumor, but might possibly result from inflammation such as that caused by Graves' thyroid disease.

 How are tumors diagnosed

-- How are orbital tumors treatedOrbital tumors are most often diagnosed with either a CAT scan or MRI.
-If either of those tests look suspicious, a biopsy could be performed.?
+- How are orbital tumors treatedOrbital tumors are most commonly diagnosed with either a CAT scan or MRI.
+If either of those tests look suspicious, a biopsy might possibly be performed.?